refenestrated/rocko/README.md

 Supports CMake build system

 Linux build instructions:
-1)  clone reposistory with "git clone https://github.com/refenestrated/rocko"
+1)  clone repository with "git clone https://github.com/refenestrated/rocko.git"
 2)  open terminal and navigate to folder with "cd path/to/Rocko"
 3)  make and navigate into a build directory with "mkdir build && cd build"
 4)  build with CMake with command "cmake .."